Battle of Gagra (1919): Battle

-On April 16, 1919, the People's Guard and regular Georgian Army units launched an attack against the White Army on the Bzyb River.
-The attack involved infantry, artillery, and cavalry units.
-To increase maneuvering space, the Georgians had earlier constructed a new bridge on the upper reaches of the Bzyb River.
-On April 17, around 1:00 PM, Giorgi Lomtadze's Third Battalion captured Gagra for the first time, suffering no losses and capturing 500 prisoners.
-On April 18, around 9:00 AM, the People's Guard crossed the Mekhadiri River, and the White Army retreated near the village of Vesioloe.
-On April 19, Georgian units reached the Mzymta River and approached Adler.
-As the Georgian forces attacked, a Green Army peasant rebellion also broke out in Sochi and Adler, behind the White Army's lines.
-The Green Army and Georgian units coordinated their assault, ultimately forcing the White Army to retreat.
+On April 16, 1919, the People's Guard and regular Georgian Army units launched an offensive against the White Army along the Bzyb River, employing infantry, artillery, and cavalry.
+To facilitate maneuvering, the Georgians had previously constructed a new bridge in the upper reaches of the Bzyb River.
+On April 17, at approximately 1:00 PM, Giorgi Lomtadze's Third Battalion captured Gagra for the first time, suffering no casualties and taking 500 prisoners.
+The following day, at approximately 9:00 AM, the People's Guard crossed the Mekhadir River, prompting the White forces to retreat toward the village of Vesyoloye.
+By April 19, Georgian forces had reached the Mzymta River and advanced toward Adler.
+At the same time, a peasant uprising by the Green armies broke out in Sochi and Adler behind the White lines.
+Coordinating with the Georgian forces, the Green Army rebels attacked the White forces from the rear, ultimately forcing them to retreat.

-However, British sentiment toward Georgia soured.
-Before Georgian forces launched the second phase of their operation, both General Thomson and General Milne protested.
-General Thomson determined the Georgia's operation to be a "hostile move" towards Britain.
-The robbery and murder of a British captain and doctor in Tiflis had their own negative effect on the relations with Britain; furthermore, in Akhalkalaki, a Georgian soldier shot at the car of British lieutenant colonel Alan MacDougall Ritchie, which General Thomson strongly condemned in an official note, although Ritchie was not injured during the incident.
-To avoid worsening the situation, Georgian forces halted their advance towards Sochi and Adler, withdrawing to the Psou River.
-Meanwhile, Denikin prepared troops to launch his own offensive, with the objective of fully capturing Sochi and the Sukhumi district.
-However, General Charles Briggs, the British representative to Denikin, convinced him that negotiations could result in Georgia agreeing to further withdrawal.
-According to alternate sources, Denikin may have also called off his offensive because he was unable to mobilize sufficient forces, due to the majority of his troops being engaged on the main front fighting the Bolshevik Red Army.
+However, British sentiment toward Georgia had soured.
+Before Georgian forces could launch the second phase of their operation, both General Thomson and General Milne protested against the advance.
+Thomson characterized the Georgian operation as a "hostile move" toward Britain.
+Relations were further strained by the robbery and murder of a British captain and doctor in Tiflis.
+In Akhalkalaki, a Georgian soldier also fired at the car of British Lieutenant Colonel Alan MacDougall Ritchie, although Ritchie was unharmed.
+General Thomson strongly condemned the incident in an official note.
+To avoid further deterioration of relations with Britain, the Georgian forces halted their advance toward Sochi and Adler and withdrew to the Psou River.
+Meanwhile, Denikin prepared his forces for an offensive aimed at recapturing the entire Sochi district and advancing into the Sukhumi district.
+However, General Charles Briggs, the British representative to Denikin, persuaded him that negotiations might lead Georgia to agree to further territorial withdrawals.
+According to other accounts, Denikin may have also abandoned the planned offensive because he was unable to mobilize sufficient forces, as most of his troops were engaged on the main front against the Bolshevik Red Army.

 Negotiations between the governments of Georgia and South Russia began in Tiflis on May 21, 1919.
-General Briggs and General William Beach, another British military representative to Denikin, participated in these negotiations on behalf of Denikin's government.
-General Briggs advised Georgia that British forces would soon withdraw from the South Caucasus, and therefore it would be advisable for Georgia to improve relations with Denikin's government.
+General Briggs and General William Beach, another British military representative to Denikin, participated in the negotiations on behalf of Denikin's government.
+Briggs advised the Georgian side that British forces would soon withdraw from the South Caucasus and therefore urged Georgia to improve its relations with Denikin's government.
 Nevertheless, the negotiations ended inconclusively on May 23, 1919.

-On May 24, a second meeting was held between representatives of Georgia's government and Denikin's government.
-General Beach warned Georgia that Denikin would attack if Georgian forces did not withdraw, but Noe Zhordania responded that if Denikin attacked, Georgia would consider Britain to be responsible as well.
+On May 24, a second meeting was held between representatives of the Georgian and Denikin governments.
+General Beach warned the Georgian side that Denikin would launch an attack unless Georgian forces withdrew, but Noe Zhordania responded that, should Denikin attack, Georgia would also hold Britain responsible.
 Ultimately, Georgia refused to surrender Gagra.